The Two RV Gypsies: Full-Time RVers

 The City of Whittier was incorporated in 1969.
 Today, less than 300 people reside in the town supporting the Alaska State Ferry, the Alaska Railroad, freight barge, commercial fishing, the Small Boat Harbor, recreation and tourism with an annual visiting population of over 700,000.

-history bookWhittier Tunnel - This tunnel is the longest combined vehicle-railroad tunnel in North America - 2.5 miles.
+history bookWhittier Tunnel - This tunnel is the longest combined vehicle-railroad tunnel in North America at 2.5 miles.
 It is the first U.S. tunnel with jet turbine and portal fan ventilation, the first computerized regulation of both rail and highway traffic and the first tunnel designed for -40° F. and 150 mph winds.
 After a rock slide closed the Whittier tunnel to road traffic on April 13, 2009, highway crews cleared the rock from the road and also followed through with some additional blasting to eliminate some additional areas of concern from the roadway.
 During the closure, traffic in and out of Whittier was limited to trains operated by the Alaska Railroad.
 Once a year it is closed for "the Walk to Whittier."
-This year, 2009, it was Sunday, June 14 - just before the two RV Gypsies arrived.
+This year, 2009, it was Sunday, June 14 - just BEFORE the two RV Gypsies arrived.

 waiting in line for the tunnel